Hodge-Tate prismatic crystals and Sen theory

-Let $\bm_1, \bm_2 \in \Vect((\calO_K)_{\Prism},\overline \calO_{\Prism}[\frac{1}{p}])$, let $(M_1, f_1), (M_2, f_2)$ be the corresponding pairs via Cor. \ref{cor416}, and let $W_1, W_2 \in \rep_C^{\mathrm{nHT}}(\gk)$ be the corresponding representations.
+Let $\bm_1, \bm_2 \in \Vect((\calO_K)_{\Prism},\overline \calO_{\Prism}[\frac{1}{p}])$, let $(M_1, f_1), (M_2, f_2)$ be the corresponding pairs via Cor. \ref{cor416}, and let $W_1, W_2 \in \rep_\gk^{\mathrm{nHT}}(C)$ be the corresponding representations.
 It suffices to show

 is a bijection.
 It is injective because $M_i$ contains a basis of $W_i$; it hence suffices to show both sides have the same $K$-dimension.
 Note that \eqref{434functor} is a tensor functor and note $f_i$'s are (scaled) Sen operators.
 By considering the $C$-representation $\hom_C(W_1, W_2)$, it suffices to show the following statement: given $\bm \in \Vect((\calO_K)_{\Prism},\overline \calO_{\Prism}[\frac{1}{p}])$ with corresponding $(M, f)$ and $W$, then we have